 Our Mission: The Department of Economics at Boise State University is known for its active commitment to students’ intellectual development, its research accomplishments, and its important contributions to local, regional, and national issues and policy analysis.

-This site contains a good deal of information about our degree programs, our faculty, and opportunities for students.
+This site contains information about our degree programs, our faculty and opportunities for students.
 Please take the time to explore the exceptional educational opportunities in the Department of Economics.
 We would be happy to answer any questions that you may have concerning our programs.

 Have you ever thought about whether free trade between the US and China benefits Americans?
 Opportunities for new markets in developing countries?
 Why we have pollution and what cost does it create for our society?
 Economists think about these and many other questions that affect our lives every day.
 Economists use logic, reasoning and quantitative methods to help answer some of these questions.
 A degree in economics opens up many employment possibilities within government, private sector and non-profit industries.